Measure-preserving dynamical system: Informal example

 The microcanonical ensemble from physics provides an informal example.
 Consider, for example, a fluid, gas or plasma in a box of width, length and height $w\times l\times h,$ consisting of $N$ atoms.
 A single atom in that box might be anywhere, having arbitrary velocity; it would be represented by a single point in $w\times l\times h\times \mathbb{R}^3.$ A given collection of $N$ atoms would then be a single point somewhere in the space $(w\times l\times h)^N \times \mathbb{R}^{3N}.$ The "ensemble" is the collection of all such points, that is, the collection of all such possible boxes (of which there are an uncountably-infinite number).
 This ensemble of all-possible-boxes is the space $X$ above.

 In the case of an ideal gas, the measure $\mu$ is given by the Maxwell–Boltzmann distribution.
 It is a product measure, in that if $p_i(x,y,z,v_x,v_y,v_z)\,d^3x\,d^3p$ is the probability of atom $i$ having position and velocity $x,y,z,v_x,v_y,v_z$, then, for $N$ atoms, the probability is the product of $N$ of these.
 This measure is understood to apply to the ensemble.
 So, for example, one of the possible boxes in the ensemble has all of the atoms on one side of the box.
 One can compute the likelihood of this, in the Maxwell–Boltzmann measure.
 It will be enormously tiny, of order $\mathcal{O}\left(2^{-3N}\right).$ Of all possible boxes in the ensemble, this is a ridiculously small fraction.

 The only reason that this is an "informal example" is because writing down the transition function $T$ is difficult, and, even if written down, it is hard to perform practical computations with it.
-Difficulties are compounded if the interaction is not an ideal-gas billiard-ball type interaction, but is instead a van der Waals interaction, or some other interaction suitable for a liquid or a plasma; in such cases, the invariant measure is no longer the Maxwell–Boltzmann distribution.
+Difficulties are compounded if there are interactions between the particles themselves, like a van der Waals interaction or some other interaction suitable for a liquid or a plasma; in such cases, the invariant measure is no longer the Maxwell–Boltzmann distribution.
 The art of physics is finding reasonable approximations.

 This system does exhibit one key idea from the classification of measure-preserving dynamical systems: two ensembles, having different temperatures, are inequivalent.
 The entropy for a given canonical ensemble depends on its temperature; as physical systems, it is "obvious" that when the temperatures differ, so do the systems.
 This holds in general: systems with different entropy are not isomorphic.